peppelinux/pySSHA-slapd/README.md

 # pySSHA1-slapd
-Python SSHA1 generator with some more debugging and analitycal info.
-It is born as a script to test OpenLDAP user passwords.
+Python SSHA1 generator born as a script to test OpenLDAP user passwords.

-Warning: found bug, sometimes ssha hashes can differ.
-This may depends by some padding, it need some braincrashes on OpenLDAP sha1.c sources.
+Warning: found bug, sometimes ssha hashes differs.
+This may depends by some padding, it need some braincrash on OpenLDAP sha1.c sources!

 Introduction
 ------------